Nikola-Popov/macos-setup/README.md

 ![VS Code Extensions](docs/images/vs-code-id.png)

 To install a new extension, simply add its identifier to `extensions.txt` and re-run the playbook.
 The setup will automatically install all listed extensions for you.

+## 📜 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software with proper attribution.
+See the [MIT License](LICENSE) file for full details.